Huegoxaga/notes/sql/README.md

 - If `WHERE` clause is omitted, all records in the table will be deleted
   - `DELETE table_name;`

+### Constraints

+- During table creation, specify column level constraint(s) after the data type of that column.
+- NULL
+  - All data types support the concept of NULL
+  - NULL is the absence of a value, it is unknown
+  - For a numeric column NULL is not 0
+  - For a string column NULL is not ''
+- Primary Key
+  - Define it as a primary key
+  - PRIMARY KEY (UserID)
+- Not Null
+  name varchar(100) NOT NULL
+- Unique
+- Default
+  - Default value will set for the new column, if not default value then all null.
+- Check
+  - Determines whether the value is valid or not from a logical expression.
+- Auto increment
+  - the starting value for AUTO_INCREMENT is 1, and it will increment by 1 for each new record.
+  - UserID int NOT NULL AUTO_INCREMENT

 ### Create Table

 - A single database can house hundreds of tables